DiseaseTranscriptomicsLab/markeR/README.md

 offering more nuanced insights into gene expression changes in different conditions.

--   **Unidirectional gene sets**: These are gene sets where all genes are assumed to have the same expected direction of regulation (either all upregulated or all downregulated).
+- **Unidirectional gene sets**: These are sets of genes assumed to have the same expected direction of regulation (either all upregulated or all downregulated).
 To provide a unidirectional signature, the user would submit a named list where each element is a vector of gene names representing the gene set.
 - **Bidirectional gene sets**: In a bidirectional signature, genes may be expected to be either upregulated or downregulated.
-For this, the user provides a named list where each element is a data frame with two columns:
+For this, the user provides a named list where each element is a data frame with two
+  columns:
   1. The first column contains the gene names.
   2. The second column indicates the expected direction of enrichment for each gene (with 1 representing upregulated genes and -1 representing downregulated genes).

-For example, if the user provides a bidirectional signature and does not specify the direction of regulation, the results may differ significantly, given that, without specifying the direction, both upregulated and downregulated genes are treated as if they all contribute equally to the overall score.
-In the case of the current example, the senescent samples show a lower score than the proliferative ones, which could dramatically affect the interpretation of the results.
-If specifying the direction, the senescent samples show a higher score than proliferative ones.
+For example, if the user provides a bidirectional signature and does not specify the direction of regulation, they will likely get a result that differs from when each gene’s putative direction of regulation is made explicit.
+Without specifying the direction, both upregulated and downregulated genes are treated as if their contribution to the overall score has the same sign.
+In the current example, senescent samples show a lower score than proliferative ones, which could dramatically affect their interpretation.
+If the direction is specified, senescent samples show an expected higher score than proliferative ones.

-Therefore, it is **strongly advised** that, whenever possible, the user state the direction of the genes in the signature (if that information is known).
+Therefore, it is **strongly advised** that, whenever possible (i.e., if known), the user states the putative regulation “sign” of the genes in the signature.
 This helps ensure more accurate and meaningful interpretations of the data.

 ``` r

 SimpleSenescenceSignature_bidirectional <- data.frame(gene=c("CDKN1A", "CDKN2A", "GLB1","TP53","CCL2", "LMNB1", "MKI67" ),
                                                       enrichment=c(1,1,1,1,1,-1,-1))